 Traditionally, yogis have emphasized the practice of pranayama over that of asana (poses).
 Pranayama is one of the eight limbs of yoga and emphasizes using the mind to control the breath and the universal energy that unites us and also feeds our souls.

 Your nose is directly linked to your brain and nervous system.
-For thousands of years, the Indian yogis believe that many diseases are connected to disturbed nasal breathing.
+For thousands of years, the Indian yogis believed that abnormal nasal breathing influence many diseases.
 They believe that we can regulate our body and mind by using pranayama practices that slow and deepen our breath.

-One study that was published in the Journal of the American Medical Association (May 17, 2000), coming out of Boston University’s Center for Anxiety Related Disorders, found that slow diaphragmatic breathing proved just as effective in reducing anxiety as the antidepressant drug imipramine!
+In May 2000, Boston University’s Center for Anxiety Related Disorders published a study in the Journal of the American Medical Association.
+Researchers proved that slow diaphragmatic breathing can be just as effective in reducing anxiety as the antidepressant drug imipramine!

-Here are more reasons why you should practice this pranayama in moments of panic:
+Here are more reasons why you should practice this breathing technique in moments of panic:

-- It activates the parasympathetic nervous system, which shifts you out of the ‘fight or flight’ stress response towards relaxation.
+- First, it activates the parasympathetic nervous system, which shifts you out of the ‘fight or flight’ stress response towards relaxation.

-- It enhances respiratory functions: increases respiratory strength and endurance, which is normally one of the first things to go when panic strikes.
+- Second, it enhances respiratory functions: increases respiratory strength and endurance, which is normally one of the first things to go when panic strikes.

-- It improves attention and fine-motor coordination/performance: to get you out of your head and back into your body and the present moment.
+- Third, it improves attention and fine-motor coordination/performance: to get you out of your head and back into your body and the present moment.

 As a bonus, the practice of pranayama primes the organs for proper digestion and elimination.
-It is best done in the mornings before your first meal but can also be done throughout the day as needed.
+So try this in the mornings before your first meal, but of course, you can also do this breathing technique throughout the day as needed.